echemdb/unitpackage/doc/usage/create_unitpackage.md

   name: pixi-kernel-python3
 ---

-# Creating Unitpackages
+# Creating Unit Packages

-[Unitpackages](unitpackage.md) (frictionless Data Packages with unit-annotated fields and additional metadata describing the data) can be created from CSV files or pandas DataFrames.
+[Unit Packages](unitpackage.md) (frictionless Data Packages with unit-annotated fields and additional metadata describing the data) can be created from CSV files or pandas DataFrames.
-After creation, metadata and field descriptions (including units) can be added to produce a complete, self-describing data package.
+After creation, metadata and field descriptions (including units) can be added to produce a complete, self-describing Data Package.

 ## Quick start

-A typical workflow to create a complete unitpackage from a CSV file involves:
+A typical workflow to create a complete Unit Package from a CSV file involves:

 1. Creating an entry from the [CSV](#from-a-csv-file) or [pandas DataFrame](#from-a-pandas-dataframe)
 2. [Adding metadata](#adding-metadata)